JRiggles/DELPHI-kbd/README.md

     Plates rear view (i.e., right side bottom and top plates)
 </p>

+### 3D printable case: the ["Edge Case"](https://github.com/JRiggles/DELPHI-kbd/blob/main/cases)
+> [!NOTE]
-- 3D printable case, the ["Edge Case"](https://github.com/JRiggles/DELPHI-kbd/blob/main/cases) (assumes you're using at least the bottom PCB plate)
+>  - This case assumes you're using at least the bottom PCB plate (in addition to the main PCB)
-  - **NOTE**: the STL is for the LEFT side; it will need to be *mirrored* in your slicer of choice to accommodate the RIGHT side
+>  - The STL is for the LEFT side; it will need to be *mirrored* in your slicer of choice to accommodate the RIGHT side

-  - There are two case variants:
+There are two case variants:
   - Edge Case LP (low-profile, lines up with bottom plate and main PCB)
   - Edge Case HP (high-profile, lines up with bottom plate and top plate)
-    - Presupported Lychee Slicer scene files (\*.lys) are included for each case variant
+  > Presupported Lychee Slicer scene files (\*.lys) are included for each case variant

 ## Software
 - [CircuitPython 8.2.9](https://circuitpython.org/board/adafruit_qtpy_rp2040/)